Welcome to

 Throwing

-Each piece begins on the potter's wheel.
-Depending on the size and form, the thrown piece may weigh from 5 to 80 pounds.
-Anne then trims and shapes the top.
+Anne starts off each piece on the potter's wheel.
+Depending on the size and form she desires, the thrown piece may weigh from 5 to 80 pounds.
+After completion, she trims the piece to the desired aesthetic form and cuts the top to the desired shape.

 2